merijndewit/Office_Portal/README.md

 ## Monitor/Television
 Its best for the Monitor/Television to be the same size.
 Otherwise it can look a bit odd if one portal is bigger than the other.
 We reccomend not choosing a resolution greater than 1080p, a higher resolution Monitor/Television is usually more expensive and the pi's cant handle a higher resolution than 1080p.
 The aspect ratio is also an important one. **16:9** and **4:3** is highly reccomended.
 The most important is that the Camera has to support that aspect ratio most camera modules for the raspberry pi can support 16:9 and 4:3, But make sure to check the documentation of that camera.
 If you do have a diffirent aspect ratio it can result in black bars on the screen or stretching (something you dont want).
 Also an important one is to be sure you can remove the foot of the Monitor/Television, also the flatter the better because you want to try to hide the Monitor/Television.

 >Note: The Monitor/Television is the most expensive part of the project, so maybe you can find a Monitor/Television at a second hand store.
-Or maybe at an online marketplace like ebay.
+Or maybe at an online marketplace like Ebay.
 This will bring the cost of the project down a lot!
 Just remember all the points written above!